OmarAlkousa/DICOM-Using-Python/README.md

 </p>

 More about DICOM with Python soon...
-To be notified whenever a new post is published, **SUBSCRIBE [HERE](https://medium.com/@omar.ok1998/subscribe)**.
+To be notified whenever a new post is published, **SUBSCRIBE  on [MEDIUM](https://medium.com/@omar.ok1998/subscribe)**.

 Keep in touch: [LinkedIn](https://www.linkedin.com/in/omar-alkousa).